 If you’re in this situation, a financial counsellor can help you understand your options so that you can get back on your feet.
-Financial counsellors provide independent and confidential service that is either face to face or by phone.
+Financial counsellors provide a free, independent and confidential service.

-The TUU has partnered with Anglicare to provide financial counselling to all UTAS students, face-to-face appointments or telephone appointments can be arranged by phoning 6324 3757 or send an e-mail to email@example.com and we will get in touch with you.
+The TUU has previously partnered with Anglicare to provide financial counselling to all UTAS students.
+However, due to COVID-19 restrictions we are currently unable to schedule face-to-face appointments.
+Telephone appointments can still be arranged by phoning the National Debt Helpline on 1800 007 007 or at https://ndh.org.au/.
+You can also send an e-mail to email@example.com and we will get in touch with you.

 How can this service help me?